Cancel anytime

 Leadership and Structure

-William F. Miller, II serves as the Chief Executive Officer and Chairman of the Board.
-The company has a typical corporate structure with various departments overseeing finance, operations, sales, and marketing.
+William F. Miller, II is the CEO and Chairman of the Board.
+The company has a typical corporate structure with various departments reporting to executive management.

 Top Products and Market Share